Ronald Richter: Richter, The Opera: A Musical Documentary

 Ronald Richter inspired an opera, Richter: Ópera Documental de Cámara, by Mario Lorenzo and Esteban Buch, with references to the spectacular experiments.
 It has been performed both in Argentina (Teatro Colón) and in France (Théâtre Paris-Villette).

-The plot develops poetically framed between the ever-present Patagonian winds of the roaring forties and the recurrent breaking of the waves of the lake on the shores of the island... until the peace is shattered by German utterances and acoustic bangs.
+The narrative unfolds in a lyrical atmosphere shaped by the constant Patagonian winds of the Roaring Forties and the repeated sound of waves breaking along the island’s shores, until the tranquility is disrupted by German voices and sudden explosive sounds.